Punisher: 2000s

-2010s and 2020s
+2010s

-The main Punisher series was renamed FrankenCastle and featured a Castle who is resurrected by Morbius and the Legion of Monsters as a patchwork, Frankenstein-like creature.
+The main Punisher series was renamed FrankenCastle and featured a Castle resurrected by Morbius and the Legion of Monsters as a patchwork, Frankenstein-like creature.
 He joins up with the Legion of Monsters to help protect the monsters of Monster Metropolis from a group of monster-hunting samurai.
 At the conclusion of the series, the character was transformed back into a normal human when he acquired the mystical Bloodstone.
 The fantastical tone of the series was controversial among fans.

 In 2010, a five-part Punisher series was released, titled Punisher: In the Blood; in this series, the Punisher faces Jigsaw once again.

 In 2011, Greg Rucka retconned Castle's military experience to the Gulf War.
 He explained:

 "Steve [Wacker, editor on the project] and I went round and round on this, but ultimately, he wanted to make Frank younger because if he fought in Vietnam, he's in his 70s, and I get more mileage out of him being in his early 40s.
 I don't think that takes anything away from his origin.
 In the Marvel Universe, the conflict matters only because he was asked to go and serve his country, and he did.
 When he returned, the society he was essentially defending betrayed him and murdered his wife and children in front of him.
 The conflict matters less than the fact that he gave his service, and this was the reward.
 In that broad brush vague Marvel Universe sense there's always 'the war' whatever it was.
 If that put him in the Middle East rather than South East Asia, I think that matters less for the purposes of the Marvel Universe."